MicrosoftDocs/msix-docs/msix-src/partners.md

 ---
-title: MSIX Partners | Microsoft Docs
+title: MSIX partners
-description: partners supporting MSIX
+description: Provides links to additional documentation from our trusted partners on MSIX tooling and support.
 author: mcleanbyron
 ms.author: mcleans
 ms.date: 09/14/2018